sibineejokela/git_cheatsheets/README.txt

 Documenting for easy reference later.

 Contents:
-1. Git_Steps - outlines steps of making local changes and storing the repositories remotely (specifically on GitHub)
+1. Git_local_to_remote - outlines steps of making local changes and storing the repositories remotely (specifically on GitHub)